Skip to main content

 There are important debates about which societies and individuals hold the most responsibility for the current problem with microplastics in the environment.
 Engaging in these discussions is one way to take part in how plastics affect the environment and human health.
 But there are many ways to take action.

 Action to combat the effects of microplastics may mean working with lawmakers and industry leaders to reduce how much plastic is produced.
 And it can mean paying attention to how much plastic you use in the home — especially single-use plastics.
 The far-reaching presence of microplastics makes it an issue that will affect everyone for a long time to come.
-And it will be an issue that demands actions, both big and small.
+And it'll be an issue that demands actions, both big and small.

 The bottom line